 How to Report a Security Problem

 If you feel the issue is urgent or has some sensitive element involved, please send your report directly to firstname.lastname@example.org.
 To ensure confidentiality in the reporting process, please use our public key.
 Doing this will also give us a secure way to respond to your concerns, usually within 24 hours.
-Please feel free to follow up or give us a ping on Twitter if you are concerned over getting an initial acknowledgment.

 If your issue isn't urgent or sensitive, you should submit a support request where it will be handled through our normal support processes.

 To keep up with the latest in web security and to ensure our defences are effective, we work with security researchers.
 If you are a security researcher who is aware of a web security flaw that may affect our platforms and products, please let us know.
 Submitted reports will be…

 We will inform you of the best way to keep track of the issue.

 We will look into the issue and work out how it affects our systems.
 Although we won't disclose the issues until the investigation is completed, we will work with you so that all involved fully understand the issue.